-Airline and aerospace companies that are unprepared for the projected physical impacts of climate change including everything from airport flooding to increases in clear-air turbulence-could face severe consequences to assets, service, and overall viability.
-Our recommendations build on the PRI's Investor Expectations Statement on Climate Change for Airlines and Aerospace Companies published in February 2020, and also be aligned with the Climate Action100+ Net Zero Company Benchmark to ensure we are implementing robust decarbonization plans.
+Airline and aerospace companies that are unprepared for the projected physical impacts of climate change including everything from airport flooding to increases in clear-air turbulence - could face severe consequences to assets, services, and overall viability.

+Our recommendations build on the UN PRI's Investor Expectations Statement on Climate Change for Airlines and Aerospace Companies published in February 2020 and are also aligned with the Climate Action100+ Net Zero Company Benchmark to ensure we are implementing robust decarbonization plans.
 These would include:

-- implementing a strong governance framework that clearly articulates the board's accountability and oversight of climate change risks and opportunities. - Establishing and disclosing robust transition plans consistent with the goals of the Paris Agreement. - Establishing and disclosing robust strategies, resources, and programs for: - guaranting absolute emissions reductions in the future. - the development, use, scaling, commercialization sustainable alternative aviation fuels and technologies with substantially lower carbon emissions relative to conventional aviation fuels; and - ✓ operational and technical efficiency improvements (recognizing that efficiency improvements alone will not provide strong corporate disclosure in line with the final recommendations of the Task Climate-related Force on Financial Disclosures (TCFD)). - Lobbying transparently and consistently with the Paris Agreement.
+- implementing a strong governance framework that clearly articulates the board's accountability and oversight of climate change risks and opportunities; - establishing and disclosing robust transition plans consistent with the goals of the Paris Agreement; and - establishing and disclosing robust strategies, resources, and programs for:

+- guaranteeing absolute emission reductions in the future. - the development, use, scaling, commercialization and sustainable alternative aviation fuels and technologies with carbon substantially lower emissions relative to conventional aviation fuels; and - operational and technical efficiency improvements (recognizing that efficiency improvements alone will not provide strong corporate disclosure in line with the final recommendations of the TCFD); and lobbying transparently and consistently with the Paris Agreement.